sa1ntslovur/freshify/docs/information/faq.md

 ### What is a cooldown?
 {: .text-blue-100 }

 A cooldown period serves to prevent staff from receiving promotions too frequently.
-For instance, if a staff member was recently promoted in a previous session, they must wait until their cooldown period ends before they can be considered for another promotion in another shift.
+For instance, if a staff member was recently promoted in a previous session, they must wait until their cooldown period ends before they can be considered for another promotion in a shift.